phaubertin/jinue/doc/syscalls/README.md

 Most *but not all* system calls follow the following convention:

-* `arg0` contains a return value, which should be cast to a signed integer (C type `int`).
+* `arg0` contains a return value, which should be cast to a pointer-sized signed integer (C type `intptr_t`).
 If the value is positive (including zero), then the call was successful.
 A non-zero negative value indicates an error has occurred.
 * If the call failed, as indicated by a negative value in `arg0`, `arg1` contains an [error number](#error-reference).
 Otherwise, `arg1` is set to zero.
 * `arg2` and `arg3` are reserved and should be ignored.